Progesterone vaginal ring, shot or cream?

-Your fertility doctor may someday prescribe a vaginal ring to deliver progesterone to you during a cycle of IVF.
+Your fertility doctor may someday prescribe a progesterone vaginal ring during a cycle of IVF.
 Good news for women who prefer to avoid a needle stick!
 Widely used for contraception, vaginal rings may in the future also provide an alternative to daily administration of progesterone gel or progesterone injections during the luteal phase after embryo transfer.

 Texas Fertility Center concluded that the progesterone vaginal ring is effective for luteal phase supplementation in IVF, regardless of duration or cause of infertility.

 Progesterone, a hormone naturally produced to nourish and prepare the uterine lining to cradle a growing baby, also helps to sustain a pregnancy.
 During the IVF retrieval, the cells that make progesterone are removed from the ovaries along with the eggs.
-Fertility specialists therefore routinely prescribe progesterone after an IVF cycle to supplement the significantly reduced amount of progesterone that is produced by your ovaries after retrieval.
+Fertility specialists therefore routinely prescribe progesterone after an IVF cycle.
+It will supplement the significantly lower amount of progesterone from your ovaries after retrieval.

 You insert the flexible, silicone vaginal ring once a week into (you guessed it) the vagina.
 The main ingredient – natural micronized progesterone – is then released slowly exactly where you need it most.